gvwilson/thirdbit/src/fiction/in-heck/index.md

 Gumption said,
 picking up his iced tea and slurping it.
 Inside,
-he heard Mama Roo ask a question and Papa Roo haltingly reply.
+Mama Roo asked a question and Papa Roo haltingly replied.
 His mind was still fuzzy,
 but getting sharper every day.
 "Just thinkin' about—about all of it."